arangodb/arangodb/README.md

 - Different **storage engines**: ArangoDB provides a storage engine for mostly in-memory operations and an alternative storage engine based on RocksDB which handle datasets that are much bigger than RAM.
-- **Powerful query language** (AQL) to retrieve and modify data
+- **Powerful query language** (AQL) to retrieve and modify data.
-- **Transactions**: run queries on multiple documents or collections with optional transactional consistency and isolation
+- **Transactions**: run queries on multiple documents or collections with optional transactional consistency and isolation.
-- **Replication** and **Sharding**: set up the database in a master-slave configuration or spread bigger datasets across multiple servers
+- **Replication** and **Sharding**: set up the database in a master-slave configuration or spread bigger datasets across multiple servers.
-- Configurable **durability**: let the application decide if it needs more durability or more performance
+- Configurable **durability**: let the application decide if it needs more durability or more performance.
-- **Schema-free schemata** let you combine the space efficiency of MySQL with the performance power of NoSQL
+- **Schema-free schemata** let you combine the space efficiency of MySQL with the performance power of NoSQL.
-- Free **index choice**: use the correct index for your problem, be it a skiplist or a fulltext search
+- Free **index choice**: use the correct index for your problem, be it a skiplist or a fulltext search.
 - ArangoDB is **multi-threaded** - exploit the power of all your cores
 - It is **open source** (Apache License 2.0)